 Clinical Trial Experience

-Short-Term Trials of AVANDIA as Monotherapy and in Combination With Other Hypoglycemic Agents: The incidence and types of adverse events reported in short-term clinical trials of AVANDIA as monotherapy are shown in Table 6.
+Short-term Trials of AVANDIA as Monotherapy and In Combination With Other Hypoglycemic Agents: The incidence and types of adverse events reported in short-term clinical trials of AVANDIA as monotherapy are shown in Table 3.

-Table 6.
-Adverse Events ( ≥ 5% in Any Treatment Group) Reported
+Table 3: Adverse Events (≥5% in any Treatment

-by Patients in Short-Terma Double-Blind Clinical Trials With AVANDIA
+Group) Reported by Patients in Short terma Double-blind Clinical Trials With AVANDIA as Monotherapy

 |Upper respiratory tract infection||9.9||8.7||8.9||7.3|